makarov-gv/QR_Inventorization/README.md

 Before working make sure to install all the modules listed in **requirements.txt**.
-If an error occures during the automatic IDE configuration, it would make sense to install latest versions of modules aviable on your Python interpretator (3.9 was used in that project).
+If an error occures during the automatic IDE configuration, it may make sense to install latest versions of modules aviable on your Python interpretator (3.9 was used in that project).

 * **inventorization.py** - main script to be ran on the connected Pioneer Mini.
 It includes inventorization of customizable storage rack and user's request to find an item processing.